 An espresso shot has three distinct sections.
 The bottom of the shot is the body and the drink’s darkest portion.
-The middle is a much lighter brown, and the top is a creamy brown foam called the crema.
+The middle is a lighter brown, and the top is a creamy brown foam called the crema.

 You typically serve this coffee drink black, although some prefer to add creme and sugar.
 You often use espresso as a base for drinks like cappuccinos and iced coffee.